 This post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-I have been working on getting my Marble & Gold office ready for reveal day (UPDATE: Check out the room reveal here!) and this carrara couldn’t be more perfect.
-I’ve had my heart set on creating a painted marble decor piece for the room to put up on my awesome art shelves from Minted.
+I have been working on getting my Marble & Gold office ready for reveal day (UPDATE: Check out the room reveal here!) and this Carrara couldn’t be more perfect.
+I’ve had my heart set on creating a painted marble decor piece for the room to put up on my awesome art shelves.

 Ok’s let’s learn how to make this glam office decor!